tulasidamarla/algorithms-and-data-structures/string algorithms/README.md

 -----------
 KMP means Knutt-Morris-Pratt.
 This algorithm uses degenerating property of the pattern and improves the worst case complexity to O(n).

-Degenerating pattern, means pattern having same sub-patterns appearing more than.
+Degenerating pattern, means pattern having same sub-patterns appearing more than once.
 For ex, if pattern is 'abdab', where 'ab' is the sub-pattern appeared twice.

 Note: KMP algorithm gives the time complexity O(m+n).
 But, pattern should satisfy the lps property.